Kiirthanah/Webscanner/README.md

-Website Vulnerability Scanner made with Python created a vulnerable flask app to test the webscanner on
+Website Vulnerability Scanner made with Python

+Created a vulnerable flask app to test the webscanner on